 - iii.
-For one mandatory run of cash-flow testing, the Starting Asset Amount shall be equal to the Post-Reinsurance Reserve. - (a) If the Post-Reinsurance Reserve held by a non-affiliate is unavailable, then consider principles in Section 6.B.iv.(a) regarding the roles of reserves, Excess Capital, and collateral assets, and Primary Security in establishing the Starting Asset Amount. - iv.
-An Alternative Run of cash-flow testing may also be provided, at the option of the ceding company, using a Starting Asset Amount equal to an alternative amount higher than the Post-Reinsurance Reserve.
-The appointed actuary should provide justification in their documentation about the appropriateness of the Starting Asset Amount in the Alternative Run. - (a) For the purposes of this paragraph, principles that would tend to lead to a higher Starting Asset Amount include: - (1) Primary Security dDedicated assets, other than Excluded Assets, that support the reinsured business. - (2) Primary Security aAssets are demonstrated to be available to support the reinsured business. - (3) Explanation of the use of any non-Primary SecuritiesExcluded Assets used in the analysis associated with the Alternative Run. - (4) Appropriate Excess Capital is demonstrated to be available in addition to the Starting Asset Amount. - (A) If little or no Excess Capital is available in addition to the amount equal to the Starting Asset Amount, then the Starting Asset Amount should be reduced such that appropriate Excess Capital would be available to support the block in beyond moderately adverse conditions (conditions contemplated in the US risk-based capital (RBC) system as stated in the RBC For Insurers Model Act). - (b) In lieu of an optional Alternative Run, the Ceeding company could provide an explanation of the amount and type of assets in excess of the Post-Reinsurance Reserve that would be available to support the cash-flow tested business. - (c) The list below specifies provides examples of Alternative Run cash-flow testing approaches which the Task Force regards as being most consistent with these principles: - (1) In one example of an affiliated 100% coinsurance transaction: - (A) The amount of funds withheld assets exceeds the Post-reinsurance Reserve. - (B) Excess capital supported by Primary Securityassets commensurate with U.S. risk-based capital standards, is demonstrated to be held and dedicated to and available to the support of the reinsurance business, if needed. - (C) For the Alternative Run, the Starting Asset Amount may equal the funds withheld amount.
+An Alternative Runs of cash-flow testing may also be provided, at the option of the company.
+The Collateralized Alternative Run would use a Starting Asset Amount equal to the contractually obligated Admitted Assets supporting the transaction.
+Other Alternative Runs defined by the Appointed Actuary may usign a Starting Asset Amount equal to an alternative amount higher than the Post-Reinsurance Reserve.
+The Appointed Actuary should provide justification in their documentation about the appropriateness of the Starting Asset Amount in the Alternative Run. - (a) For the purposes of this paragraph, principles that would tend to lead to a higher Starting Asset Amount include: - Primary SecurityAdmitted Assets_dedicated assets (above a certain quality threshold?) support the reinsured business. - (2) Primary Security Admitted Aassets [above a certain quality threshold?] are demonstrated to be available to support the reinsured business. - (3) Explanation of the use of any non-Primary Securities Admitted Assets used in the analysis associated with the Alternative Run. - (4) Appropriate capital is demonstrated to be available in addition to the Starting Asset Amount. - (A) If little or no capital is available in addition to the amount equal to the Starting Asset Amount, then the Starting Asset Amount should be reduced such that appropriate capital would be available to support the block in beyond moderately adverse conditions (conditions contemplated in the US risk-based capital system as stated in the RBC For Insurers Model Act). - (b) In lieu of an optional Alternative Run, the Company could provide an explanation of amount and type of assets in excess of the Post-Reinsurance Reserve that would be available to support the cash-flow tested business. - (c) The list below specifies Alternative Run cash-flow testing approaches which the Task Force regards as being most consistent with these principles: - (1) In one example of an affiliated 100% coinsurance transaction: